DOD-101/config-store/README.md

 ## Note on `/tmp`

 *Most* distros will clear `/tmp` on boot.
-You should check what the case is for your distro and write your scripts acordingly, or change `/tmp` to clear on boot.
+You should check what the case is for your distro and write your scripts accordingly, or change `/tmp` to clear on boot.

-On NixOs this can be done by setting `boot.tmp.cleanOnBoot = true;`.
+On NixOS this can be done by setting `boot.tmp.cleanOnBoot = true;`.

-## To-Do
+## Installing

-- [ ] Create packages (cargo & nix?)

-- [ ] Iron out any bugs
+Simply run `cargo install`.

 ## Technical details